lucfersan/CRUD-mongodb/README.md

    ```sh
    yarn
    ```
-3. Add a .env.development file on the root of the project with the JWT_SECRET
+3. Add a .env.development file on the root of the project with the secrets
    ```sh
    JWT_SECRET=example
    EXPIRES_IN=example